 The federal court established a Dept. of School Desegregation Relations to eliminate the effects of prior desegregation and to provide an integrated educational environment.
 The Office of School Monitoring & Community Relations was established to foster the public's understanding of desegregation and to report on its progress.
 Chas.
 Leftwich, the court-appointed deputy superintendent, had the school department report directly to him.
 After Leftwich resigned, the court approved the board's appointment of Margaret Fleming in Nov.
 1978.
 The Monitoring Commission reported to the court that the school system had resegregated black students transported from the Addison Jr. High district and should be held in contempt for obstructing the court's desegregation plan.
 The court removed Fleming from her position and appointed Donald Waldrip to head the Dept. of Desegregation in 1980.
 The court order led to crosstown busing, massive teacher transfers, a mandatory reading program, and other measures to equalize the schools.

 Superintendent Peter Carlin, Briggs' successor, described his efforts as "Working Together for Excellence."
-He and the school board addressed the teachers' needs after Cleveland's United Fed. of Teachers, organized in 1933, struck in 1978 and 1979.
+He and the school board addressed the teachers' needs after the CLEVELAND TEACHERS’ UNION (organized in 1933) struck in 1978 and 1979.
 Carlin reported that the schools made progress toward integration by daily transporting over 30,000 students in 550 vehicles.
 The schools now served over 12 million free or reduced meals, had a computerized scheduling program, School Community Councils and Parent Awareness Project, human-relations training for staff and teachers, improvement in elementary reading scores, compliance with the state's minimum standards except for facilities, repayment of both state loans, and a Code of Rights, Responsibilities & Discipline for students.
 But conflicts among school board members, school closings and program reductions, layoffs, the continuing poor performance of students, and declining enrollment diminished the public's confidence.
 In 1982 Carlin left the system, suing for its failure to evaluate him before his non-reappointment.
 Two years later, Waldrip departed under a dark cloud for both his inability to obtain funding for the expansion of magnet schools and his purchase of a million reading programs from a firm he had represented.

 The debate about the role and performance of the public schools revolves around the larger question of how America can live up to its commitment to human rights and equality.
 The court's desegregation order reaffirmed the importance of the schools as part of the nation's democratic heritage.
 But their poor performance eroded the belief that schools can cure the problems of American society.
 Cleveland's public schools freed themselves of political control and the image of being a charity organization before the Civil War but were, by the 1980s, reverting to these conditions.
 The continued crisis of public education in Cleveland prompted proposals for its takeover by either the state or the mayor.
 After Carlin's departure, Superintendent Frederick Holliday committed suicide, and his successor was forced to resign.
 Alfred Tutela, who came from Boston as a member of the court's desegregation team in 1978, was appointed superintendent in 1986.
 He announced that the system needed over $50 million to repair facilities.
 With diminishing federal support and local taxes, prospects for such massive rehabilitation looked remote.
 Diminishing resources jeopardized the school system's ability to survive its escalating problems.

 In 1991 Mayor White successfully campaigned for a reform slate to become the majority of the school board.
-John Sanders, the new state superintendent, endorsed the proposal for a state take-over.
-Governor Voinovich also proposed a plan to appoint the state school board rather then allow the public to elect its members.
-Faced with the threat of a court suit to equalize school funding in Ohio, the governor advocated taking funds from wealthy school districts for redistribution to poorer areas and to allow parents to use school vouchers to attend schools of their choice.
+John Sanders, the new state superintendent, endorsed the proposal for a state takeover.
+Governor Voinovich also proposed a plan to appoint the state school board rather than allow the public to elect its members.
+Faced with the threat of a lawsuit to equalize school funding in Ohio, the governor advocated taking funds from wealthy school districts for redistribution to poorer areas and to allow parents to use school vouchers to attend schools of their choice.